East Sumatra revolution: East Sumatra

 The revolutionaries, including the armed Pemuda, were able to fight the Dutch return with a common unifying goal in 1945, but there were insufficient resources to last through a longer period than 1947.
 The Dutch return during the second half of 1947 had to rely on the support from Malay aristocrats, especially when it was facing tougher guerrilla opposition after the ceasefire.
 In addition to Malay support for the reinstatement of Dutch rule, representatives of other groups expressed similar concerns (some Toba leaders and the Chinese community, in particular; these groups had benefited economically from Dutch rule).
 The Chinese community, who were economically advantaged, were also targeted by the pemuda and their property was seized.
 In this uncertain milieu, the Chinese community saw the British and Dutch colonial forces as protectors.

 The East Sumatra Union (Persatuan Sumatera Timur) had been formed in 1938 by the westernized Malay elites to reassert Malay and Simalungun ethnic interests through support from the Dutch.
 With the support of these Malays, the Dutch attempted to establish a federal Indonesia consisting of a Dutch-supported State of East Sumara (Negara Sumatera Timur, NST).
 The threat felt by the Chinese also motivated them to co-operate with the Malay aristocrats, most of the Simalungun rajas, some Karo chieftains and the Dutch in creating the NST.
 Dr Tengku Mansur (a member of the Asahan royal family) was selected as head of state and the NST lasted from December 1947 to August 1950.
-While the Dutch wanted the NST to be seen as an orderly and progressive alternative to the republic, the western-educated aristocrats saw NST as a bastion for their own ethnic interests.
+While the Dutch wanted the NST to be seen as an orderly and progressive alternative to the republic, the Western-educated aristocrats saw NST as a bastion for their own ethnic interests.
 The NST began to disintegrate as soon as Dutch military support was withdrawn.
-The short-lived state was viewed with suspicion, and Dr Tengku Mansur eventually surrendered authority to the republic in August 1950, which backed by military for the stability framework.
+The short-lived state was viewed with suspicion, and Dr Tengku Mansur eventually surrendered authority to the republic in August 1950, which was backed by military for the stability framework.
 Consequently, East Sumatra was merged into a larger province of North Sumatra, where it has remained till today.